ppkwebsites/ErrorWatch/README.md

 # ErrorWatch
-Output error and warning messages to terminal and log file
+Output error and warning messages to terminal and log file in Linux